ak89mkii/tabletop-tracker-project-01/README.md

-# Tabletop Game Tracker Project 02:
+# DiceDex: Tabletop Game Tracker Project 02:

 # Description:
-### With this tabletop game tracker, users are able to keep track of their board game libraries, wishlists as well as add games to a "bring to event" and/or "interest vote" page.
+### With this tabletop game tracker, users are able to add keep track of a group sourced board game library, wishlist, as well as write comments and/or post prospective games on a vote page.

 # Deployment Link: (https://tabletop-tracker-project-117.herokuapp.com/users)